 There was one problem.
 I’m not much into ground beef.
 Actually, ground meat in general and I aren’t really on the best terms.
 I’ve read too much Michael Pollan and Eric Schlosser to be at peace with the industrial beef system any longer.

 Then there was the sweet couple at the farmer’s market selling their grass-fed, lean bison meat.
-I was suddenly without excuse.
+I was suddenly without an excuse.
 And right there, standing at the back of their truck chewing the cud, spaghetti con bufalo (yes, that’s the Italian spelling) was born.

 There must be thousands of recipes out there for this standard, and luckily I didn’t have to bother looking.
 Another component of the inspiration for this dish is courtesy of my mother.
 We share meal and food ideas like its some kind of hopeless addiction.
 (My father’s recent caveat on joining a phone conversation: “As long as you guys are done talking about food.”)